Keeo/ember-cli-scrollbar/README.md

 `ember install ember-cli-scrollbar`

-Bower dependency will be automaticaly added so version of *perfect-scrollbar* can be set independently of this addon.
+Bower dependency will be automatically added so version of *perfect-scrollbar* can be set independently of this addon.

 ## Usage as mixin